 Editorial Review Triage Team#

 The editorial board triage team focuses on ensuring review issues are complete with all metadata filled out in each GitHub review issue.
-Members of this team are considered a integral part of the pyOpenSci editorial board.
+Members of this team are considered an integral part of the pyOpenSci editorial board.

 Estimated time allocation for this team#

-It is estimated that the time associated with this role will be a few hours a month given we normally accept 1-2 packages each month.
+It is estimated that the time associated with this role will be a few hours a month, given we normally accept 1-2 packages each month.

 Note